The Music Man Jr Binder Edition

-Meredith Willson's The Music Man is one of Broadway's most enduring shows.
-Set in Iowa, this enjoyable look at small-town U.S.A. and a bygone era follows fast-talking salesman Harold Hill as he cons the townspeople of River City into forming a boys' band.
+Adapted by Mel Leven, Randy Rogel, Richard Gibbs, Brian Smith, Martin Lee Fuller and Dan Root, Meredith Willson's The Music Man is one of Broadway's most enduring shows.
+Set in Iowa, this light-hearted look at the small-town U.S.A. of a bygone era follows fast-talking salesman Harold Hill as he cons the townspeople of River City into forming a boys' band.

 Cast of Characters:

-Harold Hill is great role for a young person to play.
-An average singer, but a great actor with charisma and charm.
+Harold Hill is a great role for a young person to play.
+The role requires an average singer, but a great actor with charisma and charm.

-Marian Paroo starts as an uptight librarian and transforms into a beautiful young woman.
+Marian Paroo starts the show as an uptight librarian and transforms into a beautiful young woman.
 Your Marian must have an amazing voice, and an air of confidence that draws Harold to her.

 Charlie Cowell is an acting-only role requiring a bit of a ham with a good sense of comic timing.

 Mayor Shinn does not have to sing or dance.
-Needs a good sense of comic timing BUT must perform the role very seriously.
+The actor needs a good sense of comic timing BUT must perform the role very seriously.